UPPMAX/R-matlab-julia-HPC/docs/r/packagesR.rst

 Extra example, PDC
 ******************

-For PDC you need to install ``Rmpi`` yourself to do the exercises in the section about batch.
-You can either do that now, exactly the same way a above for ``nuggets`` or you do it later today, during the batch session.
+For PDC you the package ``Rmpi`` does not work correctly, so we will instead use the package ``pbdMPI``, which you need to install yourself to one of the exercises in the section about batch.
+You can either do that now, or you do it later today, during the batch session.

-- If you have the setup done, and the R module loaded, then:
+- If you have the setup done, and the R module loaded, then (on the command line, not inside R):
-    - Start R
+    - First copy the tarball: ``cp /cfs/klemming/projects/snic/r-matlab-julia-naiss/pbdMPI_0.5-2.tar.gz .`` while standing in your own directory that you are running R scripts from.
-    - Then ``install.packages('Rmpi', repos='http://ftp.acc.umu.se/mirror/CRAN/')``
+    - Then do: ``R CMD INSTALL pbdMPI_0.5-2.tar.gz --configure-args=" --with-mpi-include=/opt/cray/pe/mpich/8.1.28/ofi/gnu/12.3/include --with-mpi-libpath=/opt/cray/pe/mpich/8.1.28/ofi/gnu/12.3/lib --with-mpi-type=MPICH2" --no-test-load``

 Install own packages on Bianca